UO-CIS211/UO-CIS211.github.io/chapters/appendix_style.md

 some ways from those used in CIS 210.
 The key differences are that CIS 211 style is designed to be more concise.

-## Living Document
+#### Living Document

-This document represents my best effort at defining style guidelines for CIS 211, but it will almost certainly require revision.
+This document represents my best effort at defining style guidelines for CIS 211, but like many software documents it requires regular revision.
 We may find that we need some additional rules, or that some existing rules are annoyingly strict, or that something is not as clear as it should be.
+Also I make mistakes.
 Students are encouraged to suggest revisions.
 Meanwhile, the standard for any particular project is the version of this document as of the project due date.
 If the guidelines change between distribution of a project and its due date, I will use Piazza to announce whether the change applies to the current project, and to the extent possible I will avoid making you revise projects that have already been started.

 ## Basics: When in doubt, follow PEP 8